Skip to main content

 Bio

 Originally born and raised in France, I moved to the UK to study Physics and Astronomy at the University of Sheffield.
 After working as a support astronomer at the Isaac Newton Group in La Palma for a year, I obtained my Masters of Physics in 2015.
 I subsequently started a PhD studying the 3D shape of Core Collapse Supernovae, and earned my title in Spring 2019.
 In July of that year, I joined the University of Auckland as a Research Fellow to research the evolution of massive stars to better understand how they die and produce Supernovae and Kilonovae.
-In 2021 I was honoured to receive the title of Beatrice Tinsley Lecturer by the Royal Astronomical Society of New Zealand, which led to a national tour of Public Lectures to introduce the public to Black-Hole and Neutron Star mergers.
-Finally in 2023 I received a Schmidt A.I. in Science Fellowship from the University of Oxford where I am currently developing A.I. models for international sky surveys that can detect thousands of supernovae and other stellar explosions every year.
+In 2021 I was honoured to receive the title of Beatrice Tinsley Lecturer by the Royal Astronomical Society of New Zealand.
+In 2023 I received a Schmidt A.I. in Science Fellowship, and the following year I was awarded the Caroline Herschel Lectureship Prize 2024.
+In addition to being a research fellow in Oxford, I am a visitng lecturer at the University of Sheffield.

 Research interests